Flagsmith/flagsmith-docs/docs/guides-and-examples/integration-approaches.md

 If flags are evaluated within the client-side SDKs (Web Browser, Mobile App), the entire set of rules for targeting users based on Segments etc need to be sent to the client.
 Given these endpoints are public by default, we think this is a leak of potentially sensitive information.
-We think the best place for your flags to be evaluated is on our server.
+We think the best place for your flags to be evaluated is on our server or your server.
+Not on the client.

 ### You can get your flags with a single HTTP GET